Beverly Perry Fellow - District of Columbia Government

 SALARY RANGE/GRADE: Salary: $82,000

-Qualifications: The fellowship is open to Georgetown JD students graduating in 2023.
-Candidates should have a strong interest in local government, excellent research and writing skills, and the ability to work in a fast paced environment.
+Qualifications: The fellowship is open to Georgetown JD students graduating in 2024.
+Candidates should have a strong interest in local government, excellent research and writing skills, and the ability to work in a fast-paced environment.
 Candidates must live in the District of Columbia.

 Fellow Duties: The fellow will have the chance to work on a range of projects and subject areas.
 It is anticipated that over the course of the Fellowship, the fellow will have opportunities to develop legal skills relating to ethics and open government, legislation and regulations, governmental appointments to boards and commissions, anti-discrimination law, and personnel matters.
 Significant time will be devoted to assisting the team’s FOIA officer and processing FOIA requests, applying applicable legal exemptions, communicating with requestors, and closing out requests.

-Other responsibilities will include, but are not limited to:
+Other responsibilities may include, but are not limited to:

 - Reviewing legal documents such as contracts, Mayor’s Orders, and Mayor’s Memoranda and providing recommendations to the General Counsel